Kiril-Mordan/reusables/.paa/docs/package_auto_assembler.md

 ### 2. Import mapping

 Install and import names of dependencies may vary.
 The mapping files maps import names to install names so that requirements extraction from `.py` files is possible.
+Some of the mapping are packaged and would not need to provided, but in case a dependency used within new package was not inluded, it is possible to augment default mapping through `.paa/package_mapping.json`

 #### Initialize ImportMappingHandler